simp/pupmod-simp-haveged/README.md

 ## Overview

-Install and manage the haveged daemon.
+Install and manage the HAVEGE daemon, `haveged`.

 ## Module Description

-The haveged daemon provides a random number generator based on the HAVEGE (HArdware Volatile Entropy Gathering and Expansion) algorithm.
+The HAVEGE daemon provides a random number generator based on the HAVEGE (HArdware Volatile Entropy Gathering and Expansion) algorithm.
 This module provides a way of installing and setting up the daemon in your environment.

+See [REFERENCE.md](./REFERENCE.md) for API documentation.
 ## Setup

 ### What haveged affects

-Package, service and configuration files for the haveged daemon.
+Package, service and configuration files for `haveged`.

 * On Debian based systems this includes the `/etc/default/haveged` file if an `init` based startup system is used.
 For systems using `systemd` the configuration is stored in the `/etc/systemd/system/haveged.service.d/opts.conf` file.

-* On RHEL 6 systems the configuration is unfortunately hardcoded and no configuration file is used.

-* On RHEL 7 systems the configuration is stored in the `/etc/systemd/system/haveged.service.d/opts.conf` file.
+* The configuration is stored in the `/etc/systemd/system/haveged.service.d/opts.conf` file.

 ### Setup Requirements

-This module requires the `stdlib` module.

 The `haveged` package is part of the [EPEL](https://fedoraproject.org/wiki/EPEL) yum repository, so this repository